-- 16.1.1.
-The proposed Chichester District Local Plan makes provision for 12,350 houses over the plan period 2016 to 2035 with the parishes north of the Plan Area of Loxwood, Wisborough Green, Plaistow and Ifold, Kirdford and Lynchmere, being allocated a total provision of 489 houses with 339 houses being carried forward from the 2012 to 2029 Local Plan.
-The new Local Plan proposes that an additional 150 houses in the North of the Plan area are found from new allocated sites in the plan period 2016 to 2035 - 16.1.2.
-The proposed Chichester District Local Plan allocated site requirement for the parish of Loxwood is 125 houses over the new plan period.
+- 17.1.1.
+The Chichester District Council's Local Plan Review makes provision for 12,350 dwellings over the plan period 2019 to 2037 with the parishes North of the Plan Area i.e. Loxwood, Wisborough Green, Plaistow and Ifold, Kirdford and Lynchmere, being allocated a total provision of 489 dwellings with 339 dwellings being carried forward from the 2012 to 2029 current Local Plan.
+The new Local Plan Review proposes that an additional 150 dwellings in the North of the Plan area are found from new allocated sites in the plan period 2019 to 2037. - 17.1.2.
+The Chichester District Local Plan Review allocated site requirement for the parish of Loxwood is 125 dwellings over the new plan period.
 Loxwood is a semi-rural parish and the current Settlement Boundary as defined by the current Neighbourhood Plan adopted in 2015 is full.
-New sites are required and the Settlement Boundary will need to be expanded. - 16.1.3.
-The housing allocation for Loxwood in the original Neighbourhood Plan was a minimum of 60 houses on two allocated sites.
-Of this requirement 43 houses have been built at Nursery Green.
-A further 17 houses were allocated at Farm Close but these have yet to be built out.
-Accordingly, 17 houses at Farm Close will be carried forward to the Revised Neighbourhood Plan - 16.1.4.
-Over the last 20 years approximately 110 new houses have been built, primarily on four specific sites: - - Loxwood Farm Place - Hall Hurst Close - Willets Way - Nursery Green - 16.1.5.
+New sites are required and the Settlement Boundary will need to be expanded. - 17.1.3.
+The housing allocation for Loxwood in the original Neighbourhood Plan was a minimum of 60 dwellings on two allocated sites.
+Of this requirement 43 dwellings have been built at Nursery Green.
+A further 17 dwellings were allocated at Farm Close but these have yet to be built out.
+Accordingly, 17 dwellings at Farm Close will be carried forward to the Revised Neighbourhood Plan. - 17.1.4.
+Over the last 20 years approximately 110 new dwellings have been built, primarily on four specific sites: - - Loxwood Farm Place - Hall Hurst Close - Willets Way - Nursery Green - 17.1.5.
 In order to retain a vibrant community and to meet local needs for housing, employment and community facilities, it is recognised that the parish should support limited growth provided that the growth is sustainable in accordance with the NPPF paragraphs 7 to 14 and that the parish retains its semi-rural character with good facilities.